 Protecting the Privacy of Your Medical Records

-Everyone is concerned about protecting their privacy with the massive amount of information and personal data stored electronically today, it is no wonder you might question what your health care provider is doing to protect your healthcare information, it helps to know about HIPAA Law and the Privacy Rule to Protect Your Medical Information.
+We are all concerned about privacy with the massive amount of information and personal data stored electronically today, if you wonder what your health care provider is doing to protect your healthcare information, it helps to know about HIPAA Law and the Privacy Rule to Protect Your Medical Information.

 Health plans, health care clearinghouses, health care providers who transmit health information have standards that they have to abide by, but there are also companies who do not have to follow these rules.
 Here's how to know who you can trust with your personal data, and what the HIPAA Law and Privacy and Security Rules mean for you.